stripe/stripe-commercetools-connect-app/processor/README.md

 N/A

 #### Response Parameters
-It returns an object with `clientKey` and `environment` as key-value pair as below:
+It returns an object with `publishableKey` and `environment` as key-value pair as below:
 ```
 {
-  clientKey: <clientKey>,
   environment: <environment>,
+  publishableKey: <publishableKey>,
 }
 ```

 ### Get status
 It provides health check feature for checkout front-end so that the correctness of configurations can be verified.

 #### Endpoint
 `GET /operations/status`